Why Take Cash Out?

 Take advantage of favorable loan terms

-With a cash-out refinance, you will be able to borrow funds on some of the most favorable terms — at lower interest rates than personal loans and home equity lines and with longer repayment schedules.
+With a cash-out refinance, you will be able to borrow funds on some of the most favorable terms.
+Our loan options may have lower interest rates than personal loans and home equity lines and longer repayment schedules.

 Let JFQ Lending show you how

 Our experienced mortgage professionals will review your complete financial profile, including your income, assets, and credit to make it simple and easy to unlock the equity in your home.

 When you refinance your home loan into a larger loan amount than what you currently owe, and receive the remaining funds at closing, this is considered a cash-out refinance.

 There are also scenarios where you may not receive funds at closing but are paying off other debts or a secondary loan — like a Home Equity Line of Credit (HELOC).
 These might also be considered cash-out loans.
 This is usually the case unless the secondary loan was part of the initial purchase of your home.

 A cash-out refinance allows you to take money out of the equity in your home, up to a certain loan-to-value percentage.
 Since your loan amount is increasing, investors see this as an increase in risk and charge slightly higher interest rates for cash-out loans compared to rate-and-term refinances.

 Regular rate-and-term refinances are limited to financing the amount that you owe on your current loan.
 You may be able to roll in the costs of refinancing and even receive a small sum at closing though.
 For conventional loans, this is limited to 2% of the loan or $2,000 — whichever is less.
 For other loan types, like FHA or VA loans, this may be limited to $500 or less.